chnm/thatcamp-org/wp-content/plugins/wpmu-network-site-users-dropdown/readme.txt

 == Screenshots ==

-1. The original form
+1. The original form.
 2. The form with the dropdown.
 Notice the use of the user's display_name.

 == Changelog ==

+= 1.5.0 =
+* Maintenance release.
+* Tested with WordPress 4.0.

 = 1.4.2 =
-* Maintenance release
+* Maintenance release.
-* Tested WordPress 3.4.1
+* Tested WordPress 3.4.1.
-* Updated utility class
+* Updated utility class.

 = 1.4.1 =
 * Improved user experience when plugin is activated on a non-multisite environment.
-* Updated utility class
+* Updated utility class.

 = 1.4 =
-* Updated textdomain handling for translation
+* Updated textdomain handling for translation.
-* Tested for WordPress 3.3.1
+* Tested for WordPress 3.3.1.

 = 1.3 =
-* Fixed a bug where already associated users were in the dropdown field
+* Fixed a bug where already associated users were in the dropdown field.
-* Updated utility class
+* Updated utility class.

 = 1.2 =
-* Tested WordPress 3.1.2
+* Tested WordPress 3.1.2.
-* Fixed a bug where plugin could not be activated
+* Fixed a bug where plugin could not be activated.
-* Updated utility class
+* Updated utility class.

 = 1.1 =
-* Tested WordPress 3.1.1
+* Tested WordPress 3.1.1.
-* Added multisite check
+* Added multisite check.
-* Updated class structure
+* Updated class structure.

 = 1.0 =
-* Initial Release
+* Initial Release.

 == Upgrade Notice ==
 Maintenance update